Skatteetaten/vagrant-hashistack-template/README.md

 ```

 #### variables.tf
 In this file you define any variables you would want to be input variables to your module.
-An example could be "Name of your postgres database" if we are talking about a module that provisions a postgres database, or "Number of servers to provision" if you are provisioning a cluster of something.
+If we are provisioning a postgres service, maybe we'd like a "Name of postgres database" variable as input, or "Number of servers to provision" if you are provisioning a cluster.
 A variable is defined like below

 ```hcl-terraform
 variable "service_name" {